Gangster (franchise): Unrelated Docudramas

-Overview
+Films

 Satya (1998)

 Mumbai is in the midst of a turf war between many gangs, collectively referred to as the Mumbai underworld when Satya (J.D Chakravarthy), a man without a past, comes to the city looking for employment.
 While waiting tables at the local dance bar, he gets involved in a scuffle with Jagga (Jeeva), bag man for dreaded don Guru Narayan (Raju Mavani).
 Jagga takes his revenge by getting Satya arrested on false charges of pimping.
 In jail, Satya clashes with yet another member of Mumbai's mafia, underworld don Bhiku Mhatre (Manoj Bajpai), who is in prison pending trial for the murder of a prominent film producer.
 Mhatre, pleased with Satya's bravado, extends a hand of friendship and arranges for his release as well as accommodation.
 With Mhatre's help, Satya avenges himself by gunning down Jagga in the very same dance bar and joins Mhatre's gang.

 Before branching out on his own, Mhatre was part of a gang that included himself, Guru Narayan, Kallu Mama (Saurabh Shukla) and lawyer Chandrakant Mule (Makrand Deshpande).
 Bhau Thakurdas Jhawle (Govind Namdeo), presently a corporator in the Mumbai Municipal Corporation, was the gang leader.
 After Jhawle joined politics, the gang split into two with Kallu and Mule joining Mhatre and Narayan going his own way.
 While the gangs had carved out their own territories which were off-limits to the rival gang, both still maintained a relationship with Jhawle.
 Jagga's assassination breaks the uneasy truce and Narayan reneges on his promise by attacking Mhatre's gang when they are out on business.
 Mhatre decides to kill Narayan but is forced to abandon his project at the last moment on orders from Jhawle; the murder on the eve of the municipal elections would have triggered a gang war and would be detrimental to Jhawle's political prospects.
 Meanwhile, Satya, who has risen up the ranks and become a key decision-maker in the gang, has met and fallen in love with Vidya (Urmila Matondkar), an aspiring playback singer who lives next door, but has not informed her of his underworld connections.
 At one point he even threatens a music director and gets him to sign her up for a project, with Vidya being unaware of the entire episode.